voxpupuli/puppet-stash/README.md

 ####Public Classes

-* `stash`: Main class, manages the installation and configuration of STASH.
+* `stash`: Main class, manages the installation and configuration of Stash.
-* `stash::facts`: Enable external facts for running instance of STASH.
+* `stash::facts`: Enable external facts for running instance of Stash.
 This class is required to handle upgrades of Stash.
 As it is an external fact, we chose not to enable it by default.
 * `stash::gc`: Schedule a weekly git garbage collect for all repositories

 ####Private Classes

-* `stash::install`: Installs STASH binaries
+* `stash::install`: Installs Stash binaries
-* `stash::config`: Modifies STASH/tomcat configuration files
+* `stash::config`: Modifies Stash/tomcat configuration files
-* `stash::service`: Manage the STASH service.
+* `stash::service`: Manage the Stash service.

 ###Parameters

-####STASH parameters####
+####Stash parameters####
 #####`javahome`
 Specify the java home directory.
 No assumptions are made re the location of java and therefore this option is required.
 Default: undef
 #####`version`
-Specifies the version of STASH to install, defaults to latest available at time of module upload to the forge.
-It is **recommended** to pin the version number to avoid unnecessary upgrades of STASH
+Specifies the version of Stash to install, defaults to latest available at time of module upload to the forge.
+It is **recommended** to pin the version number to avoid unnecessary upgrades of Stash
 #####`format`
 The format of the file stash will be installed from.
 Default: 'tar.gz'
 #####`installdir`